neilchaudhuri/vidya-website/content/blog/pop-goes-the-blockchain.md

 concept whose hype motivated vendors to sell overengineered solutions to doe-eyed customers desperate to appear visionary only to find themselves locked into heavyweight, proprietary products.
 And SOA had far more standardization than Blockchain.
-Today people are more scared to utter "SOA" than they are "[Voldemort](https://daviesnow.files.wordpress.com/2016/01/img_1031.png)" despite proof of its viability manifest in modern [microservices](/categories/microservices) architectures.
+Today people are more scared to utter "SOA" than they are "[Voldemort](https://daviesnow.files.wordpress.com/2016/01/img_1031.png)" despite its vindication by modern [microservices](/categories/microservices) architectures.

 I worry the same fate could befall Blockchain.